yossichay/kicad-schlib/README.md

 ---------------

-Yeah, I know a lot of people don't like submods, but I find them just about perfect for this application, for the following very import (IMHO) reason:
+Yeah, I know a lot of people don't like submods, but I find them just about perfect for this application, for the following very important (IMHO) reason:

 *Submodules link to a specific commit.* This is important when building a PCB.
 KiCad does not version libraries, so without doing this, the libraries could